-Jack Blakey B.A. ’88 J.D. ’92, has worked as a prosecutor for the U.S. Attorney’s Office and is currently chief of the Special Prosecutions Bureau of the Cook County State’s Attorney’s Office in Chicago—the second largest prosecution office in the country.
+Jack Blakey B.A. ’88 J.D. ’92 has worked as a prosecutor for the U.S. Attorney’s Office and is currently chief of the Special Prosecutions Bureau of the Cook County State’s Attorney’s Office in Chicago—the second largest prosecution office in the country.
 He says his theatre major at the University of Notre Dame was perfect preparation for his future legal career.
 “Some people think it’s such a difference, going from the theatre world to the legal world, but it really seems like a seamless transition,” Blakey says.

 Lydia Antonini, a graduate of the class of 1997, took the basic film and television class to “check off” a fine arts requirement her first year at Notre Dame.
-Today, she's director of digital development for Warner Premiere, a division of Warner Bros.
-Entertainment and recently was named to The Hollywood Reporter's Next Gen 35 Under 35 list for 2009.
-Her trajectory comes as no surprise.